Ernest Hemingway: World War II

-The United States entered the war after the Attack on Pearl Harbor in December 1941.
-Back in Cuba, Hemingway refitted the Pilar as a Q-boat and went on patrol for German U-boats.
+The United States entered the war after the attack on Pearl Harbor in December 1941.
+Back in Cuba, Hemingway refitted the Pilar as a Q-boat and went on patrol for German U-boats as a member of the Coastal Picket Force.
 He also created a counterintelligence unit headquartered in his guesthouse to surveil Falangists, and Nazi sympathizers.
-Martha and his friends thought his activities "little more than a diverting racket", but the FBI began watching him and compiled a 124-page file.
+Martha and his friends thought his activities "little more than a diverting racket", but the FBI began watching him and compiled a 124-page file on the belief that he was a communist.
 Martha wanted Hemingway in Europe as a journalist and failed to understand his reticence to take part in another European war.
 They fought frequently and bitterly, and he drank too much, until she left for Europe to report for Collier's in September 1943.
 On a visit to Cuba in March 1944, Hemingway was bullying and abusive with Martha.
 Reynolds writes that "looking backward from 1960–61 [anyone] might say that his behavior was a manifestation of the depression that eventually destroyed him".
 A few weeks later, he contacted Collier's who made him their front-line correspondent.
 He was in Europe from May 1944 to March 1945.